What is the Most Comfortable Manual Wheelchair?

 • Back height adjusts from 17″ to 19″

-The chair is easy to transport because it weighs only 35 lbs and you can make it lighter by using the quick release axles to remove the rear wheels.
+The chair is easy to transport because it weighs only 35 lbs and you can make it lighter by using the quick-release axles to remove the rear wheels.
 It is easy to lift and load into a trunk for weaker caregivers.

-But, this brings me to my concern with the Viper.
-It works great when it is used at home.
 However, it doesn’t take a whole lot of abuse and has a bit of a reputation for being “loose and wobbly” after time.
 This is particularly true when the chair is repeatedly folded and unfolded for transportation.

 If you choose this chair, you can minimize this by tightening the bolts on the chair periodically – at least once a month.
 Just know that this chair will require a bit more maintenance than the others.